clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 [Basic Http Auth with Nginx](https://www.digitalocean.com/community/tutorials/how-to-set-up-http-authentication-with-nginx-on-ubuntu-12-10),

 Update:
 Oct.
 16, 2014 - Removed note about the htpasswd that was incorrect.
+Oct.
+17, 2014 - Move samba error test command before you restart the samba service.
+Add reference URL to your munkiserver for authentication testing purposes.